Bourgeois Tagg: Eponymous debut album

 With a lineup Bourgeois, Tagg, Workman, Michael Urbano and Scott Moon, the band released the album Bourgeois Tagg in 1986.
 It was produced by David J. Holman and spawned two singles.
-The Tagg-penned "Mutual Surrender (What a Wonderful World)" performed well, if briefly, at college radio and received some dance/club play, but its follow-up "The Perfect Life" didn't fare as well.
+The Tagg-penned "Mutual Surrender (What a Wonderful World)" performed well, if briefly, at college radio and received some dance/club play, but its follow-up "The Perfect Life" did not fare as well.
 Promotional videos were produced for both singles, but received limited play.
 "Mutual Surrender" peaked at number 62 on the U.S. Billboard Hot 100 singles chart.

 The album received a retrospective positive review from Allmusic's William Cooper, who called it a combination of "Beatlesque influences with quirky new wave sensibility".
 He complimented "Mutual Surrender" as "odd, catchy and undeniably pleasing" and "Perfect Life" as "insanely melodic", and he also picked out "Changed" for "amusing but off-putting lyrics" and "Dying to Be Free" for addressing geriatric suicide.
 However, pop culture reviewer Adam Sobsey calls the album "a klutzy pileup of examples of just about every bad musical trend of a very bad moment in pop music, the mid-'80s", while conceding that "it has good songs, notwithstanding their treatment in the studio" and singles out "Heart of Darkness" for praise.
 The album reached a modest number 139 on Billboard's Top Pop Albums album chart.